open-cluster-management-io/enhancements/enhancements/sig-architecture/32-extensiblescheduling/32-extensiblescheduling.md

     status: "True"
     type: ManagedClusterScalarUpdated
   validUntil: "2021-10-29T18:31:39Z"
-  score: 74
+  scalar: 74
 ```
 Usually each ManagedClusterScalar CR will be created in more than one cluster namespace, different clusters update the status separately.
-So the prioritizer plugin which depends on ManagedClusterScalar should follow below logic to get avaliable score and sort all the clusters.
+So the prioritizer plugin which depends on ManagedClusterScalar should follow below logic to get avaliable scalar and sort all the clusters.
 - Prescore

 In prescore stage, prioritizer plugin should create the CR before use it (have talked about this in previous section).
-The plugin should also check if 80% of the CRs have a valid score (80% is a reasonable threshold hardcode so far, might make it configurable in the future).
+The plugin should also check if 80% of the CRs have a valid scalar (80% is a reasonable threshold hardcode so far, might make it configurable in the future).
 If yes, the plugin will continue to score the clusters.
-If not, terminate this schduling and let requeue to trigger a reschedule.
+If not, terminate this scheduling and wait for the next reschedule.

 - Score

-In score stage, prioritizer plugin get valid score from ManagedClusterScalar CR.
-If no score updated in ManagedClusterScalar CR status, treat it as 0.
+In score stage, prioritizer plugin get valid scalar from ManagedClusterScalar CR.
+If no scalar updated in ManagedClusterScalar CR status, treat it as 0.
-After getting all the cluster score, the plugin should formalized them from -100 to 100.
+After getting all the cluster scalar, the plugin should formalized them from -100 to 100.
 The maximal will be 100 and minimal is -100, other score distribute in proportion.

 - Re-Schedule